ewgewgewg/algo-site/content/posts/js-language.md

 # Methods of Arrays

-Arrays have `length`, can `push` new values to the lowest empty index, `pop` to unfill the greatest filled index and return its former value, `shift` the value at 0 index off and return this value (meaning every other value in the array is downshifted one index), and `unshift` to move in a new 0 index value and rotate every other value up one index.
+Arrays have `length`, can `push` new values to the lowest empty index, `pop` to unfill the greatest filled index and return the popped value, `shift` the value at 0 index off and return the shift value (meaning every other value in the array is downshifted one index), or `unshift` to move in a new 0 index value and rotate every other value up one index.

 Arrays can also transform or `map` their values into a new array, `sort` their values in place, and `slice` to return only the content between certain indexes.
+Arrays can also test `every` value for some condition and return a boolean (`true` or `false`) depending on if every test is passed.

 {{< code language="javascript" id="5" expand="Show" collapse="Hide" isCollapsed="false" >}}